n0t0rious/automated_newsletter/README.md

 # Automated Newsletter #

-A script that uses Selenium and PyFPDF to scrape Reuters.com for finacial stories in certain categories: [ US Markets, EU Markets, Macro Matters, Stocks, Deals, Commodities ] and outputs a small summary of the article along with the link to the article as a PDF to a specified directory.
+A script that uses Selenium and PyFPDF to scrape Reuters.com for financial stories in certain categories: [ US Markets, EU Markets, Macro Matters, Stocks, Deals, Commodities ] and outputs a small summary of the article along with the link to the article as a PDF to a specified directory.

 # Setup